Rokia-DSC/Infant-Incubator-/README.md

 - **Temperature Monitoring**: Shows the current temperature inside the incubator.
 - **Color Sensor Readings**: Provides readings from color sensors to monitor the baby's condition.
 - **Humidity Levels**: Displays the humidity levels inside the incubator.

+ ## Architecture
+The project is built using the MVC (Model-View-Controller) architecture, ensuring a clear separation of concerns and making the application easier to manage and scale.

+## State Management
+State management is handled using GetX, a powerful and efficient solution for managing app state in Flutter.

 ## Installation